University of North Dakota Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At UND, approximately 63% of students took out student loans averaging $10,331 a year.
 That adds up to $41,324 over four years for those students.

-How Much Money Do UND Graduates Make?bachelor's degree recipients from UND make around $48,700 per year during the early years of their employment.
+How Much Money Do UND Graduates Make?students who graduate with a bachelor's degree from UND make about $48,700 a year during their first few years of employment after graduation.
 That's great news for UND students since it is 22% more than the average college graduate's salary of $39,802 per year.

 Location of University of North Dakota